Barack and Michelle Obama's Love Story Isn't What You Thought It Was—It's Even Better

 Well, the former first lady might implore you to turn it down a notch, for starters.

-Kicking off a cross-country book tour this past week in support of her new memoir, Becoming, Obama has made it clear that she and her husband of 26 years, former President Barack Obama, are at the end of the day only a couple of humans doing the best they can—which has probably come as a shock to the millions who've put them on a pedestal, not just individually but as a unit, the end-all and be-all of what marriage should look like.
+While on her cross-country book tour in support of her best-selling memoir, Becoming—they had to add dates due to popular demand, naturally—Michelle Obama made it clear that she and her husband of 27 years, former President Barack Obama, are at the end of the day only a couple of human beings doing the best they can.
+Which may have come as a shock to the millions who've put them on a pedestal, not just individually but as a unit, as the end-all and be-all of what marriage should look like.

-Or at least as the best darn couple to ever live in the White House.
+Or at least as one of the most admired couples to ever call the White House home.

+In fact, last December the Obamas topped Gallup's respective annual polls ranking the Most Admired men and women alive.

-They may still deserve that title, but Michelle—who in Becoming has shared more personal details than ever before since she's been in public life—has effectively and purposely punctured the myth behind the Man and the Woman who made history as the United States' first African-American president and first lady, and had no choice but to figure out how to shoulder an unprecedented amount of expectation in the glare of the world's most demanding spotlight.
+But Michelle, with Becoming, effectively and purposely punctured the myth behind the couple who made history as the United States' first African-American president and first lady—and who had no choice but to figure out how to shoulder an unprecedented amount of expectation in the glare of the world's most demanding spotlight.

 Leigh Vogel/WireImage